Code-Institute-Submissions/Hello-world/README.md

 * A telephone contact is provided beneath the form in case the user would rather sign-up via an alternative method, or in case they experienced any issues with the website sign up process.
 * Includes quotes from current gym members, along with their names and a small photo of them to provide greater credibility to the reviews which will help to convince the user to join.

+### Features changed from wireframes
+* On small tablet devices like an iPad, the About Us page profile pictures and job role infor looked too cluttered at third screen width and half screen width.
+I changed the design so that on small devices the profile pictures were col-12, the same as mobile devices, but included the extra job role info that isn't shown on mobile devices.
+* Changed navbar and footer colour to darker grey to make the white and yellow text more readable, whilst still fitting with the brand colours.
+* Changed some of the images to higher quality images than didn't pixelate when enlarged.
+* Changed all font awesome icons to yellow colour to fit with the brand colours and to make them stand out better to the user.
+* Centered the social media icons and copyright information in the footer bar as this looked better on the website.
+* Changed the background colour on the main features section of the Home page and Membership page to add colour to the pages and to provide contrast to the icons to help them stand out.
+Also changed text colour for better readability.
+* Removed underline from headings and the website looked better without these.
+* Added a white background to the callout message and Join Now button to make it stand out better from the background hero image.
+* Changed the position of the callout message and Join Now button to top right of the hero image, to make it one of the first items the user can see on the webpage and so that the user doesn't have to scroll down the page to get to the Join Now button.
+* Added a picture to the quotes section on the Join Now page to give the reviews better credibility from the User's point of view.
+Also removed bold styling of the quote text and made the names a smaller font to improve the visual appeal of this section.

 ### Features left to implement:
 * If I had more time to improve my website, I would add a page detailing the gym classes available with a description for each class.
 This could be further improved in the future by adding photos or a video clip to improve the user’s understanding and website experience.
 * To improve the website further I could add a proper logo rather than just the name of the gym.
 This would provide a greater visual appeal and look more professional.